grpc/proposal/A41-xds-rbac.md

-Envoy defines the [RBAC HTTP filter][RBAC filter] that is well-suited for limiting which nodes can access which services within a mesh as encouraged by the principal of least privilege.
+Envoy defines the [RBAC HTTP filter][RBAC filter] that is well-suited for limiting which nodes can access which services within a mesh as encouraged by the principle of least privilege.

 Resources in REST are present in the HTTP path so it would seem RBAC could be used in non-gRPC environments as a precise service-level resource authz engine.